Meigs Syndrome

 Epidemiology

-United States
+United States statistics

-Ovarian tumors are more prevalent in women in upper socioeconomic groups.
+Ovarian tumors are more prevalent among women in upper socioeconomic groups.
 Ovarian fibromas represent approximately 2-5% of surgically removed ovarian tumors, and Meigs syndrome occurs in only 1-2% of these cases; thus, it is a rare condition.
 Ascites is present in 10-15% of women with ovarian fibroma, and hydrothorax is present in 1%, especially those with larger lesions.

 International statistics